gokriznastic/titanic_exploratory-data-analysis/README.md

 # Titanic Dataset Analysis
-Analysis of the Titanic data set in Python using NumPy &amp; Pandas.
+Exploratory analysis of the Titanic data set in Python using NumPy &amp; Pandas.